Cheatoid/TSTL-extensions/README.md

 Plugin for [TSTL](https://github.com/TypeScriptToLua/TypeScriptToLua) which provides various low-level extensions.

 ## Installation
-1. Get this package from npm:
+1. Get the latest package from npm:
   `npm i @cheatoid/tstl-extensions`
 2. Edit your `tsconfig.json` file accordingly to enable the plugin:
     ```diff